PHIL 1100 -- Ethics

 In the event that you are convinced that PGP as you have interpreted it is true, then do the following.
 Present the strongest argument that you can think of against PGP; present it as forcefully as you can.
 Then explain why you think this argument is not ultimately successful.

 As before, if you like, your essay can begin with the sentence that appears after 'Essay 2 (35 points)' above (including up to "It is morally wrong to play God").

 Grading.
 Your essays will be graded on

 Cheating.
 It is fine if you want to discuss your ideas with others in the class.
 However, the paper you turn in must be your own work.
 Turning in closely similar essays is cheating.
-Students who do that will receive an F for the entire course.
+Students who do that will receive an F for the entire course and may be subject to expulsion from the university.
 So will students who use a paper -- even if only a tiny part of it -- that they found on the internet (these are easy to spot).
-I take cheating very seriously.
+We take cheating very seriously.

 Extra Help.
-If you seek assistance while write your essays, please visit office hours this week or visit CU's Writing Center.
+If you seek assistance while write your essays, please visit one of us in office hours this week and/or visiting CU's Writing Center.